-An oil slick in the Eastern Mediterranean originating from Syria may pass by Northern Cyprus, a senior Turkish Cypriot official said on Tuesday.
+An oil slick in the Eastern Mediterranean from Syria may pass by Northern Cyprus, a senior Turkish Cypriot official said on Tuesday.

 Its source was a power plant in Syria's northwestern city of Baniyas, located on the Mediterranean coast, according to pro-Assad regime media outlets.

 'But sadly, it will leave very deep scars wherever it goes because the fuel is of a very serious amount,' Ataoglu added, underlining that Turkish Cypriot authorities have taken all measures against the spill.